 Risks of Investing in TIPS

 Although TIPS are immune from default risk and unexpected inflation risk, they are still susceptible to changes in interest rates.
 As real interest rates rise, TIPS prices fall, making them less valuable.
 In addition, as The Finance Buff points out in his new book Explore TIPS, investors should be aware that their personal inflation rate doesn’t always match up with changes in the Consumer Price Index (CPI).
-If the mix of food, energy, or health care that you consume differs from the composition of the CPI, TIPS may not perfectly preserve your purchasing power.
+If the mix of food, energy, or health care that you consume differs from the composition of the CPI, TIPS may not perfectly preserve your purchasing power, but maintaining the finance in your business is essential, and software that help manage business like an address cleansing software to manage your contacts.
 Finally, like other bonds, TIPS are inefficient from a tax perspective, so investors should hold them in a tax-sheltered account if possible.

 How to Invest in TIPS